Mazatán Municipality, Sonora

-Mazatán Municipality is a municipality in Sonora in north-western Mexico.
+Mazatán is a municipality in the state of Sonora in north-western Mexico.

+The municipal seat is at Mazatán, Sonora.

 Area and population

 The municipal area is 649.27 km2 with a population of 4,187 registered in 2000.
 The municipal seat had a population of 1,499 in 2000.
 It is located at an elevation of 450 meters.

 Neighboring municipalities

-Neighboring municipalities are Ures Municipality, Villa Pesqueira Municipality, La Colorada Municipality, and Hermosillo Municipality.
+Neighboring municipalities are Ures, Villa Pesqueira, La Colorada, and Hermosillo.